- Part 1: Implementing Contour Outlines

 To summarize, my expectation is that your repo will contain:

 d3.jsplus any others you require)

 |Bugs or syntax errors||-10 each bug at grader's discretion to fix|

 |Consistent modular coding style||5|

 |External documentation (README.md) following the template provided in the base repository||5|

 |Header documentation, Internal documentation (Block for functions and Inline descriptive comments).
 Wherever applicable / for all files||10|

 |Expected output / behavior for your chart based on the assignment specification, including|

 Worth 6% of your final grade

 Implementing features above and beyond the specification may result in additional extra credit, please document these in your README.md.
-Particularly, you may want to consider additional user interface features that allow you to select a different number of contours or otherwise inspect the data more closely.
+Particularly, you may want to consider additional user interface features that allow you to select a different number of contours or otherwise inspect or annotate the visualization more closely.